Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 {% endhighlight %}

 Whoa, this is much faster, more than 50% faster than interpolation and concatenation.
-But why?
+Why?
 What is happening here?

 What we are seeing is the difference between creating a new object and modifying an existing object.
 It is not immediately obvious with string